In this article, I review the United Airline Premium Service (P.S.) or Business Class on the B757-200 New York Newark (EWR) to Los Angeles (LAX).

-While there is a dedicated area for Business Class check-in, United prefers passengers to use automated kiosks, so there is not dedicated line to see a counter agent.
-Instead if you want to speak to an agent, you walk up to a kiosk and flag the attention of a roaming agent, which leads to conflict and confusion.
+While there is a dedicated area for Business Class check-in, United prefers passengers to use automated kiosks, so there is no dedicated line to see a counter agent.
+Instead, if you want to speak to an agent, you walk up to a kiosk and flag the attention of a roaming agent, which leads to conflict and confusion.

-There is a dedicated security checkpoint for premium passengers, though since this is a major hub for United there’s no shortage of passengers with access to the queue and waits can vary widely.
+There is a dedicated security checkpoint for premium passengers.
+However, since this is a major hub for United, there’s no shortage of passengers with access to the queue, and waits can vary widely.
 United is in the process of rebuilding its security clearance facilities and within a year or so should offer a better experience.

 United is planning to fully refresh both lounges in 2017, along with adding a full Polaris lounge for international business class passengers, which should help it better compete with American’s lounge offering at JFK.